RedisJSON/RedisJSON/docs/docs/_index.md

 "[42]"
 ```

-Of course, a more interesting example would involve an array or maybe an object:
+Here's a more interesting example that includes JSON arrays and objects:

 ```
-127.0.0.1:6379> JSON.SET amoreinterestingexample $ '[ true, { "answer": 42 }, null ]'
+127.0.0.1:6379> JSON.SET example $ '[ true, { "answer": 42 }, null ]'
 OK
-127.0.0.1:6379> JSON.GET amoreinterestingexample $
+127.0.0.1:6379> JSON.GET example $
 "[[true,{\"answer\":42},null]]"
-127.0.0.1:6379> JSON.GET amoreinterestingexample $[1].answer
+127.0.0.1:6379> JSON.GET example $[1].answer
 "[42]"
-127.0.0.1:6379> JSON.DEL amoreinterestingexample $[-1]
+127.0.0.1:6379> JSON.DEL example $[-1]
 (integer) 1
-127.0.0.1:6379> JSON.GET amoreinterestingexample $
+127.0.0.1:6379> JSON.GET example $
 "[[true,{\"answer\":42}]]"
 ```

-The handy `JSON.DEL` command deletes anything you tell it to.
-Arrays can be manipulated with a dedicated subset of RedisJSON commands:
+The `JSON.DEL` command deletes any JSON value you specify with the `path` parameter.

+You can manipulate arrays with a dedicated subset of RedisJSON commands:

 ```
 127.0.0.1:6379> JSON.SET arr $ []